FBalzerMPE/imprs_sports_week/data/helper_texts/introduction.md

 ## Questions?

-If there is anything left unclear or you have feedback, feel free to read our <a href="Results and more" target="_self">FAQ</a> or to contact us!
+If there is anything left unclear or you have feedback, feel free to read our <a href="statistics" target="_self">FAQ</a> or to contact us!
-See <a href="Contact" target="_self">here</a> for an overview of the responsible people for each sport.
+See <a href="contact" target="_self">here</a> for an overview of the responsible people for each sport.

 We're anticipating loads of sore muscles and fun memories!